 - Scientific Ways to Trick Your Brain to Save Money

-Yep, you knew this one was coming.
-Once you understand your spending patterns and potential issues, you can come up with a budget.
+Once you understand your spending patterns and, perhaps more importantly, your spending issues, you can come up with a budget.

-A budget, in its basic form, is a plan for how you'll spend your money each month.
-To make one, simply add up all of your expenses and subtract that amount from your income.
+A budget, in its basic form, is just a plan for how you'll spend your money each month.
+To make one, just add up all of your expenses and subtract that amount from your income.
 Check out some budgeting software programs or download a budgeting app to your mobile device to help you get started and make sure you're accurately capturing all your expenses.

 Do this step in tandem with cutting down on unnecessary expenses (step 4).
-Once you have a clearer picture of your total expenses and what spending areas you can cut out, you can come up with a realistic number of how much you can put towards paying off debt each month.
+Once you have a clearer picture of your total expenses and what spending areas you can cut down on, you can come up with a realistic number for what you can put towards paying off debt each month.

-If you're choosing the interest rate method, the most effective way to pay off the debts is by starting with the card that has the highest rate.
+If you're choosing based on the interest rate, the most effective way to pay off the debts is by starting with the card that has the highest rate.
 This saves you the most money on interest in the long term.
 We recommend this method as being the most efficient.

-If you're choosing the balance method, you'll have to decide whether you want to start with the lowest or highest balance first.
+If you're choosing based on balance, you'll have to decide whether you want to start with the lowest or highest balance first.
 Knocking out those cards with the lowest balances right off the bat is a smart move if you need a psychological push at the beginning to keep you motivated.

-The key to making this kind of approach work is rolling over your payments every time you eliminate a card.
-The idea is to add to the payment on each subsequent card so you can knock out the remaining debts faster.
+The key to making this approach work is rolling over your payments every time you eliminate a card.
+The idea is to add to the payment to the next card in line.
+That way, you knock out the remaining debts faster.

-Let's say you decided that you can afford $300 every month to paying off credit card debt.
-So you're paying $200 a month to one card and just the minimums to all the others.
+Let's say you decided that you can afford to devote $300 every month to paying off credit card debt.
+So, you're paying $200 a month to one card and just the minimums to all the others.

-After you've paid off the balance on that card, apply that $200 payment to the next card on your list plus the minimum you were paying on the one that's now paid off.
+After you've paid off the balance on the first card, apply that $200 payment to the next card on your list plus the minimum you were paying on the one that's now paid off.
 In other words, don't think that's $200 extra you've freed up!
 Roll it over to the next card.
 By the time you get to the last one on the list, you should be making one large $300 payment each month until it's gone.

 - Calculator: When Will I Be Debt Free?